Your Birth, Your Baby

 •Postpartum support immediately after birth to assist with bonding and breastfeeding.
 This also includes helping introduce baby to other siblings, if applicable.

-•1 postpartum visit, generally about a week or two after the birth, which includes continued assistance with breastfeeding and newborn care if necessary, and discussing any questions you have about your birth or newborn.
+•1 optional postpartum visit, generally about a week or two after the birth, which includes continued assistance with breastfeeding and newborn care if necessary, and discussing any questions you have about your birth or newborn.